mattb0101/interactive_fe_milestone/README.md

 ### ***Acknowledgements***
 - The game is based on [Careers](https://en.wikipedia.org/wiki/Careers_(board_game)#:~:text=Careers%20is%20a%20board%20game,produced%20by%20Winning%20Moves%20Games.&text=Players%20(from%20two%20to%20six,when%20only%20two%20are%20playing).), a board game published originally by Parker Brothers and most recently by Winning Moves Games.
 - My girlfriend Steph for putting up with me through all this but being really positive and supportive of my work.
 Obviously my cat Kyra....who decides to steal my mouse and re-write the code, but keeping me company most of the day too.
-- Other students on this course, helping and happy to share their projects for inspiration.
+- Other students and tutors on th course, helping and happy to share their projects and support for inspiration and keeping me sane.
 - My mentor Gerry McBride for the support, staying calm which helped me and even through all this current worldwide mess, being really helpful and there when needed even with his own work.